metal3-io/metal3-docs/design/how-ironic-works.md

    steps to help ensure the baremetal node reboots into the requested disk image.

-Deployment progress can be tracked by retrieving the most recent node document from /v1/nodes/node-id with a GET.
+5. Monitor the provisioning operation by [fetching the machine state](how-do-i-identify-the-current-state) periodically, looking for it to be set to `active`.

    The "provision_state" field will track the state of the node along the state machine.
 A provision_state field with "active" means the deployment has been completed.

    As the deployment is progressing, the "provision_state" may alternate between "deploying" and "deploy wait" states.
 Deploying indicates that the ironic server is actively working on the deployment, where as "deploy wait" indicates that ironic is waiting for the agent on the baremetal node to boot, write contents to disk, or complete any other outstanding task issued by Ironic.

    A "deploy failed" state indicates that the deployment failed, and additional details as to why can be retrieved from the "last_error" fiend in the JSON document.
 With newer versions of ironic, greater granularity can be observed by also refering the "deploy_step" field, however this is a relatively new feature in ironic and the information provided is fairly broad as of the time this document was written.

 ### How to unprovision a baremetal node?